csalkeld3/cse6242_project_baseball/README.md

 The result of modeling is shown on "Result.csv".

 For finding players with similar metrics, "Result.csv" contained too massive information.<br>
-Therefore, we focused on 4 advanced metrics from the most recent season for tanimoto coefficient analysis.<br>
+Therefore, we only used 4 advanced metrics from the most recent season for tanimoto coefficient analysis.<br>
 The output csv "player_metrics_most_recent_season.csv" was used to create a graph...
 Chloe adding more soon